sbanerjee1776/CourseProject-Samsung/CodeBook.md

 * The column names in this data frame is then filtered to make the variable names meaningful using sub()
    1. Remove the left and right braces
-   2. Converts "-mean-X" to ".Mean.X"
+   2. Replaces "-mean-X" to ".Mean.X"
-   3. Converts "-mean-Y" to ".Mean.Y"
+   3. Replaces "-mean-Y" to ".Mean.Y"
-   4. Converts "-mean-Z" to ".Mean.X
+   4. Replaces "-mean-Z" to ".Mean.X
-   5. Converts "-std-X" to ".Std.X"
+   5. Replaces "-std-X" to ".Std.X"
-   6. Converts "-std-Y" to ".Std.Y"
+   6. Replaces "-std-Y" to ".Std.Y"
-   7. Converts "-std-Z" to ".Std.Z"
+   7. Replaces "-std-Z" to ".Std.Z"
-   8. Converts "-meanFreq" to ".MeanFreq"
+   8. Replaces "-meanFreq" to ".MeanFreq"
-   9. Converts "-std" to ".Std"
+   9. Replaces "-std" to ".Std"
-   10. Converts "-X" to ".X"
+   10. Replaces "-X" to ".X"
-   11. Converts "-Y" to ".Y"
+   11. Replaces "-Y" to ".Y"
-   12. Converts "-Z" to ".Z"
+   12. Replaces "-Z" to ".Z"
-   13. Converts "-mean" to ".Mean"
+   13. Replaces "-mean" to ".Mean"
-   14. Converts "BodyBody" to "Body"
+   14. Replaces "BodyBody" to "Body" since this is a duplicate
    15. Replaces "t" to "Time"
-   16. Converts "f" to "Freq"
+   16. Replaces "f" to "Freq"

 * The column names are renamed based on the above replacements/substitutions

-* uses group_by from the dplyr package to group the new data set by subject ID and Activity
+* Uses group_by() from the dplyr package to group the data set by subject ID and Activity
-* uses summarise_each from the dplyr package to get the column means
+* uses summarise_each() from the dplyr package to get the column means and puts it in tidyData
 * Adds "Mean." each variable name to indicate this is a mean value
-* Write out the tidy data set using write.table() function
+* Write out the tidy data set using write.table() function (tidyData.txt)